rOpenGov/enigma/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.1.2 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install on R 3.2.1 and R development version, Ubuntu running on Travis-CI, and Win builder.

-This version now includes packages in Suggests field in the DESCRIPTION file that are mentioned in examples.

-In addition, all examples are in \dontrun instead of \donttest given the upcoming change of running examples in \donttest on R CMD CHECk.
-This is needed because requests to the Enigma API require an API key, so examples won't run if a key is not provided.
-I may in the future separate the API request from the data parsing part in the future so examples can be run on cached data.
+This submission fixes a number of broken functions due to the recent update in httr on CRAN to v1.0.

+In addition, this package now imports non-base functions explicitly as needed in accordance with R-devel changes.

+Additional fixes/changes were made to keep up with changes in the Enigma.io APIs.

 Thanks!
 Scott Chamberlain